Brieskorn submanifolds, Local moves on knots, and knot products: Proof of Proposition

 Hence $Z$ is a $(4\mu+1)$-dimensional connected, $(2\mu-1)$-connected, simple submanifold of $\overline{S^{4\mu+3}-B}$.
 By Theorem \ref{handle} there is a $2\mu$-connected Seifert hypersurface $W$ in $\overline{S^{4\mu+3}-B}$ for $Z$ that has a special handle decomposition (the top $Z$, the bottom $\phi$).
 Note that the handles $h$ and $h'$ are attached to $W$.
-By using this $W\cup h\cup h'$ we obtain a simple Seifert hypersurface $V_J$ (resp. $V_K$) for $J$ (resp. $K$) that has a special handle decomposition.
+By using this $W\cup h\cup h'$ we obtain a simple Seifert hypersurface $V_J$ (respectively, $V_K$) for $J$ (respectively, $K$) that has a special handle decomposition.
 Hence we have Claim \ref{umi}. \bigbreak

-Let $P_A$ be a Seifert matrix for the 1-knot $A$.$\cdot\cdot\cdot$(1)
+Let $P_A$ be a Seifert matrix for the 1-knot $A$.$\cdot\cdot\cdot(\#)$

 \begin{cla} $P_A$ is $S$-equivalent to $(-1)^\mu P_J$. \end{cla}

 {\bf Proof of Claim \ref{shiwasu}.} Since $J=A\otimes^\mu$Hopf, $(-1)^\mu P_A$ is a simple Seifert matrix for $J$.
 (Reason: See Note \ref{MA}.
 Note that a Seifert matrix for the Hopf link is a $1\x1$-matrix $\Lambda_{2,2}=(-1)$.
 Recall that $\Lambda_{2,2}$ is defined right before Theorem \ref{KNB}.)
 By Theorem \ref{Chicago} $(-1)^\mu P_A$ is $S$-equivalent to $P_J$.
 Hence we have Claim \ref{shiwasu}. \bigbreak